4paradigm/OpenMLDB/docs/en/quickstart/python_sdk.md

 pip install openmldb
 ````

-## 2. Using OpenMLDB DBAPI
+## 2. OpenMLDB DBAPI

 ### 2.1 Create Connection

-Here, the database name is not required to exist.
+When creating the connection, the database name is not required to exist.
 If it does not exist, you need to create the database after the connection is created.

 ````python
 import openmldb.dbapi